-On March 30, 2021, Moody National Capital, LLC ("Moody Capital"), an affiliate of the Company, loaned the Company \$8.0 million pursuant to a promissory note (the "Related Party Note").
-The Related Party Note provides that the Company may borrow up to an additional \$2.0 million from Moody Capital, for a maximum aggregate loan amount of \$10.0 million.
+On March 30, 2021, Moody National Capital, LLC ("Moody Capital"), an affiliate of the Company, loaned the Company \$8 million pursuant to a promissory note (the "Related Party Note").
+The Related Party Note provides that the Company may borrow up to an additional \$2.0 million from Moody Capital, for a maximum aggregate loan amount of \$10 million.
 All amounts borrowed under the Related Party Note plus all accrued interest thereon, will be due and payable in full on March 29, 2024, provided that the Company may extend such maturity date for up to two years at the Company's discretion.
-The principal amount of the loan under the Related Party Note will bear interest at a rate per annum equal LIBOR plus 4.75%; provided, however, that such interest rate will be increased to a rate per annum equal to LIBOR plus 6.75% if the Related Party Note is subordinated to another lender.
-The balance of Related Party Note was \$10.0 million as of December 31, 2021.
+Interest on the Related Party Note began to accrue effective March 30, 2021.
+The principal amount of the loan under the Related Party Note will bear interest at a rate per annum equal SOFR plus 4.75%; provided, however, that such interest rate will be increased to a rate per annum equal to SOFR plus 6.75% if the Related Party Note is subordinated to another lender.
+The effective interest rate for the Related Party Note was 8.93% as of December 31, 2022.
+The balance of Related Party Note was \$10.0 million as of December 31, 2022 and 2021.

-Also, from April 2021 to August 16, 2021, Moody Capital made a series of advances to the Company to meet specific needs of the Company.
-Effective June 30, 2021, these advances were memorialized in a promissory note ("Second Related Party Note") with a total maximum aggregate loan amount of \$10.0 million.
+From April 2021 to August 16, 2021, Moody Capital made a series of advances to the Company to meet specific cash flow needs of the Company.
+Effective June 30, 2021, these advances were memorialized in a promissory note ("Second Related Party Note") with a total maximum aggregate loan amount of \$10 million.
 All amounts borrowed under the Second Related Party Note plus all accrued interest thereon, will be due and payable in full on June 30, 2024, provided that the Company may extend such maturity date for up to two years at the Company's discretion.
-Interest on the Second Related Party Note will accrue effective June 30, 2021.
-The principal amount of the loan under the Second Related Party Note will bear interest at a rate per annum equal LIBOR plus 6.75%; provided, however, that such interest rate will be increased to a rate per annum equal to LIBOR plus 8.75% if the Second Related Party Note is subordinated to another lender.
-The balance of Second Related Party Note was \$10.0 million as of December 31, 2021.
+Interest on the Second Related Party Note began to accrue effective June 30, 2021.
+The principal amount of the loan under the Second Related Party Note will bear interest at a rate per annum equal SOFR plus 6.75%; provided, however, that such interest rate will be increased to a rate per annum equal to SOFR plus 8.75% if the Second Related Party Note is subordinated to another lender.
+The effective interest rate for the Second Related Party Note was 10.93% as of December 31, 2022.
+The balance of Second Related Party Note was \$10.0 million as of December 31, 2022 and 2021.